A digital tree with glowing circuit branches, representing the strategic use of AI for nonprofit funding.

 While today’s AI is already transforming fundraising, we are only at the beginning of this technological revolution.
 The future holds even more powerful and integrated solutions that will further enhance the capabilities of nonprofit professionals and deepen the connection with supporters.

 The future of AI is also proactive.
 Instead of simply answering questions, the AI of tomorrow will act as a true strategic advisor, proactively providing recommendations to leadership.
 It might alert you to a shift in philanthropic trends, identify a high-value donor who is showing signs of lapsing, or recommend a new grant opportunity before you even start looking.
-As the landscape of AI-powered nonprofits continues to evolve, these advanced capabilities will become more widespread.
+As the world of AI-powered nonprofits continues to evolve, these advanced capabilities will become more widespread.

 Our mission at FundRobin is to be at the forefront of this change, ensuring that these powerful advancements are not reserved for the largest institutions.
 We are committed to democratising access to cutting-edge AI, creating tools that are accessible, affordable, and intuitive for organisations of all sizes.
 The future of fundraising will be more intelligent, personalised, and efficient, ensuring no mission is left behind.

-Will AI replace fundraisers?
+Will AI replace fundraisers at nonprofits?

 Is it okay to use ChatGPT for grant writing?